eCook Meal

 LET’S GO…

 Boil the kettle.
 Dilute the stock with 150ml of boiling water.
-Pat the pork fillet dry with paper towel.
+Pat the Pork fillet dry with paper towel.
 Place a pot over a medium heat with a drizzle of oil.
 When hot, fry the onions for 3-4 minutes until soft and translucent, shifting occasionally.
 Add the pork fillet and the tomato paste and fry for 2-3 minutes until the tomato paste is fragrant.
 Pour in the diluted stock.
 Reduce the heat, and simmer for 8-10 until the pork is tender and cooked through.
 Remove the pot from the heat and remove the pork from the pot, reserving the stock in the pot.
 Using two forks (one to secure the pork and the other to shred), gently shred the pork in thin strips.
 Season and set aside.

 CORN ON THE COB